CSCfi/sda-filesystem/README.md

     	log to standard error instead of files
   -mount string
     	Path to Data Gateway mount point
-  -stderrthreshold value
+  -project string
+    	SD Connect project if it differs from that in the VM -stderrthreshold value
     	logs at or above this threshold go to stderr
   -v value